3235.0 - Population by Age and Sex, Regions of Australia, 2016 Quality Declaration

 |Page tools: Print Page Print All RSS Search this Product|

-Australia's aged population has increased by almost 20 per cent since 2010, according to data released today by the Australian Bureau of Statistics (ABS).
+Darwin is both Australia's youngest capital city and has the largest proportion of males, according to data released today by the Australian Bureau of Statistics (ABS).

-For more information see Population by Age and Sex, Regions of Australia, 2015 (cat. no. 3235.0), available for free download from the ABS website:http://www.abs.gov.au
+Further details can be found in Population by Age and Sex, Regions of Australia, 2016 (cat. no. 3235.0) available for download from the ABS website http://www.abs.gov.au.